Dominic-Santos/doms_discord_bot/README.md

 ### /about

-> Information about the creator — me! 😊
+> Information about the bot and its creator — me! 😊

 ### /admin check_maintenance